Cheap Audio Measurements!

 This project aims to provide a low-cost alternative for practical, near–real-time audio measurements.

-Performance is limited by the PCM3060 codec and NE5532 input/output amplifiers, but the goal is to achieve >90 dB SNR and <−90 dB THD.
+Performance is limited by the PCM3060 codec and NE5532 input/output amplifiers.
+So far it has been able to achieve ~86 dB SNR, -95 dB THD, and ~95dB dynamic range

 Measurement Capabilities